-In addition to District projects, the The NMCWD rules have been an essential tool in preventing and/or minimizing flooding and water quality problems.-In 1973, the District adopted rules and began reviewing proposed developments and other projects in the watershed through its permit program, in an effort to ensure that land use and development would not degrade water quality or increase flood risk and began reviewing proposed developments and other projects in the watershed through its permit program.
+The NMCWD rules have been an essential tool in preventing and/or minimizing flooding and water quality problems.
+In 1973, the District adopted rules and began reviewing proposed developments and other projects in the watershed through its permit program, in an effort to ensure that land use and development would not degrade water quality or increase flood risk.
 The NMCWD rules have always addressed the water quantity impacts of stormwater (e.g. flooding, rate control).
 At first, the NMCWD rules only indirectly addressed the water quality impacts of stormwater, but since 1997 they have directly addressed water quality impacts (upon implementation of the 1996 NMCWD Plan).
 In 2008, the District substantially revised its rules, including the following changes:

-• Iincreased focus on retention of stormwater onsite to reduce discharge rates and volumes;

-- Feenhanced protection of wetlands within the watershed through high replacement ratios and buffer requirements; - s, Rrequirements for compensatory storage in the floodplain; - and Aapplication of erosion and sediment control regulations to single family home construction and reconstruction projects.
+- Increased focus on retention of stormwater onsite to reduce discharge rates and volumes; - Enhanced protection of wetlands within the watershed through high replacement ratios and buffer requirements; - Requirements for compensatory storage in the floodplain; - Application of erosion and sediment control regulations to single family home construction and reconstruction projects.

-Additional minor A limited number of specific adjustments changes were made to the rules were made in 2012 and 2015 to streamline and improve functionality.
+A limited number of specific adjustments were made to the rules in 2012 and 2015 to streamline and improve functionality.